Note: this is an

 - A possible SNR near the Galactic centre reported by Ho et al.

 (1985) from radio observations (see also Coil & Ho 2000; Lu, Wang & Lang

 2003; Senda, Murakami & Koyama 2003, and references therein).

 - Gosachinskiĭ (1985) reported evidence for non-thermal

 radio emission, presumably from SNRs, associated with several bright, thermal

-Galactic sources (also see Odegard 1986, who questions the reliability of some
+following improved observations (but also see Odegard 1986, who questions the

 - G300.1+9.4, a possible SNR nearly 2° in diameter

 - Routledge & Vaneldik (1988) report a possible faint radio

 shell SNR nearly 2° in diameter, near the young pulsar PSR 1930+22 –